gongminmin/ImpulseDrive/Doc/Mpd.md

 ## Principle

 Lorentz force provides the thrust for a MPD thruster.
 Generally, a gaseous propellant is ionized by a **extreme voltage** power source.
-The ion flow is fed into an acceleration chamber, where the magnetic and electrical fields are created using a **extreme current** power source.
+The ion flow is fed into an acceleration chamber, where the magnetic and electrical fields are created using a **high current** power source.
 The particles are then propelled by the Lorentz force resulting from the interaction between the current flowing through the plasma and the magnetic field out through the exhaust chamber.

 There are two main types of MPD thrusters, applied-field and self-field.
 Applied-field thrusters have magnetic rings surrounding the exhaust chamber to produce the magnetic field, while self-field thrusters have a cathode extending through the middle of the chamber.
 Applied fields are necessary at lower power levels (<100kW>), where self-field configurations are too weak.